muratturan19/Smart_Price/README.md

 `tkinter` must also be available.
 It is typically included with many Python distributions but may require a separate installation on some systems.

+The tools attempt to locate the `tesseract` executable automatically using `shutil.which`.
+If `TESSDATA_PREFIX` is already defined it is respected, otherwise the location of the bundled language files is guessed from the executable path.
+When `tesseract` cannot be found a Windows default of `D:\Program Files\Tesseract-OCR` is used.

 PDF files are processed in two stages.
 First the parser attempts to read text directly using **pdfplumber**.
 If no products are found each page image is generated with **pdf2image** and sent directly to GPT‑4o Vision with a Turkish prompt.
 The model returns structured JSON describing the rows.

 ### LLM assistance